bensommers/bensommers.github.io/_posts/2020-12-01-home-automation.md

     Camera
     : Amcrest NVR 8Ch System

-Currently deployed via docker, running automations as follows:
+# Automations
-* Lights on sundown
+* Den lights ON at sundown
-* Lights on upon entry to office, off after 10 minutes no activity
+* Office Bright Light ON if presence detected between 9:00AM to Sunset, off at Sunset
+* Office Dim light ON if presence detected between Sunset and Midnight

 # Google Home
 Integrated into Home Assistant